 The answers to the Questionnaire indicate that applications for P-P exist in about 30 Countries, where CEPT Recommendation T/R 13-01 is the most frequently referred channel plan.

 Few Countries indicated the existence of a national plan.
 The use of this band for the fixed service seems to be in reduction or stable in almost all countries.
+However, the 2 GHz band (CEPT Recommendation T/R 13-01 Annex C), providing ~ 80 MHz of paired bandwidths (presently up to 5 14 MHz paired channels), might be potentially suitable for NLOS backhauling applications (see section 4.1.3).

 3.4 – 4.2 GHz band

-This frequency range is available for IMT and P-MP applications (3.4-3.8 GHz), including WiMAX, as well as Fixed Service P-P traditional applications.
-While the first are growing very rapidly, the latter are decreasing.
-The results of the Questionnaire for the whole 28 CEPT Countries indicated more than 12500 base stations in operation, in addition to about 5000 P-P links.
+This frequency range is available for IMT (3.4-3.6 GHz as established by WRC-07) and P-MP applications (3.4-3.8 GHz), including WiMAX, as well as Fixed Service P-P traditional applications.
+The 3.4-3.8 GHz band is also addressed by the European Commission Decision 2008/411/EC where neutrality with regard to technology and service is required.
+While the first is growing very rapidly, the latter is decreasing.
+The results of the Questionnaire for the whole 31 CEPT Countries indicated more than 15500 base stations in operation, in addition to about 6500 P-P links.
 The number of BS is well underestimated, as block and link based licenses are foreseen in many Countries.
 The great majority of countries refer to ERC/REC 12-08, few administrations refer to a national frequency plan.

+It should also be taken into consideration that the portion 3.8-4.2 GHz (CEPT Recommendation 12-08 Annex B part 1), providing up to 6 29 MHz paired channels, might be potentially suitable for NLOS backhauling applications (see section 4.1.3); However, sharing with FSS should be carefully considered.